jdoleary/Spellmasons/docs/Sound.md

 ## Sound Still Needed
 - Logo reveal sfx
-- Deny / Wrong action sound
-- Unit damage sounds
-- Summoner summon sfx
-- Debilitate sfx
 - opening inventory (opening old book sound)
+- sounds that lets you know everyone is waiting on you
+- UI SFX: Deny / Warnings: out of stamina, no target, out of range
+- UI SFX: Click
+- a "you died"/"game over" sound effect

 - From Jake: Need UI sound interactions
     - Think of warcraft 3 frozen throne
     - **not** for hover states
-    - button clicks
-    - left click
-    - spells
-    - book opening for inventory
-    - a "you died" (gta wasted)
-    - quieter end turn in multiplayer
-    - sounds that lets you know everyone is waiting on you
-    - warnings: out of stamina, no target, out of range (see breath of the wild)
-    - missing sfx for vulnerable/debilitate
-    - summoner cast sfx
-    - missing vampire hurt noise (when you push them into lava)